baytelman/fullstack-interview/README.md

 ### Requirements

-- Choose whatever would be easier/faster for you – React JS or React-Native.
+- Choose whatever would be easier/faster for you – React JS or React-Native (unless you are applying for a specialized position).
 - **Extra points**: Make sure you only let the user select neighbor tiles!
-- Make it look like the following designs:
+- Make it look exactly like the following designs:
 	- ReactJS only: Use *responsive* display for mobile and desktop.

-	- Implement styles using exclusively CSS, not images.
+	- Match the exact pixel size and color of our designs using exclusively CSS (not background images).

         - Ignore "Valid" or "Invalid" part of the designs unless you go for the **extra points**!